nexuiz-cc/NESTJS_sample/README.md

 ## Database

-The codebase contains examples of two different database abstractions, namely [TypeORM](http://typeorm.io/) and [Prisma](https://www.prisma.io/).
+The codebase contains examples of two different database abstractions, namely [TypeORM](http://typeorm.io/) .
 The branch `master` implements TypeORM with a mySQL database.

-The branch `prisma` implements Prisma with a mySQL database.

 ----------

 ##### TypeORM